My Dog Killed a Squirrel! 10 Things to Do Next

 2. Look Out for Worms

-Squirrels carry worms, so it would be a good idea to have your vet check your dog for any possible worms or diseases.
+Squirrels carry worms, so having your vet check your dog for any worms or diseases is a good idea.
 Roundworms are among the most common worms that dogs can get from squirrels.

 The signs of a worm infestation can include the following:

-• Little white segments around the dog’s rear end and in their feces (these look like grains of rice)
+- Little white segments around the dog’s rear end and in their feces (they look like grains of rice)

 3. Check for Squirrel Bites

-If the wound seems superficial, clean it with an antiseptic, and apply antimicrobial cream a few times a day.
+The squirrel may have bitten your pup before they were killed.
+If the wound seems superficial, clean it with an antiseptic and apply antimicrobial cream a few times daily.
 Keep an eye on it and watch for any redness or swelling.

-A more serious wound, particularly a puncture wound, will always require vet care.
-It will need a deep cleaning and potentially, stitches.
+A more serious wound, particularly a puncture, requires immediate veterinary care.
+It will need a deep cleaning and possibly stitches.

 4. Know the Dangers of Your Dog Running Off